 Role of feedback

-Humans endure limitation on food better than feedback privation. ■More
+Humans endure limitation on food and liquids better than privation of intrinsic feedback. ■More

 Website search